simple2d/simple2d/README.md

 nmake /f NMakefile tests & cd tests\ & testcard.exe
 ```

-Each test also has a makefile target, so you build and run tests using `make tests testcard` for example.
+Each test also has a makefile target, so you can build and run tests using, for example, `make tests testcard`.
 Or, conveniently uninstall everything, rebuild Simple 2D and tests from source, and run tests using `make rebuild <name_of_test>`, for example:

 ```bash
 # rebuild and run `auto.c` then `testcard.c`